Neckross/AVD-PSScripts/BGInfo for AVD Session Hosts/README.md

 ## Using this solution
 Installing BGInfo extension can take a few minutes, grab a cup of coffee and let it run.

 > Note: The scripts are not signed.
 If your organization is blocking the execution of unsigned scripts, they will not run.

+> Note: Download script and run it from an azure cloud shell or local PS session.